In This Article

 “With chakra meditation, you are actively participating with your whole body, exploring its layers on a healing level and witnessing the effects of thoughts and feelings,” explains Knowles.

 “It’s a very personal practice, but I would say you should expect a sense of contentment, peace and heightened charges of energy.
 You should sleep better and have a greater connection to your sense of self.

 “Think of your chakras like a tool kit.
 You have to keep your tools sharp and on point to use them to their best ability.
 In life, when bad or negative events occur, working on these points regularly will allow you to draw quickly on the tool that’s most appropriate.”

-“If audio is more your forte, guided chakra meditations are blissful, and they often indicate to the positioning and colour of each not just the name, so you can use visualisation as you move through the meditation,” explains Knowles.
+“If audio is more your forte, guided chakra meditations are blissful, and they often indicate to the positioning and color of each not just the name, so you can use visualization as you move through the meditation,” explains Knowles.

 As with any meditation, you can perform it daily or weekly, aim for around 20 minutes each time.
 “There are two types of chakra meditation I would recommend,” says Knowles.

 Sit on the floor (my preferred position) or lie flat, and start focusing on your breath.